NBA Rumors: Latest Free-Agency Buzz on LeBron James, Paul George and More

 NBA Rumors: Latest Free-Agency Buzz on LeBron James, Paul George and MoreJune 29, 2018

-With free agency looming large, it's only natural rumors of the next great NBA super team start a whirlwind of chatter.
+With free agency looming large, it's only natural that rumors of the next great NBA superteam start a whirlwind of chatter.

 Funnily enough, it's LeBron James perhaps looking to form another unstoppable force after originally helping start the trend by taking his talents to South Beach with the Miami Heat.
 Like everyone else, he's been victimized by the Golden State Warriors lately, and there doesn't seem to be any end in sight.